viperML/home/content/blog/nix-intro.md

 draft: false
 ---

-In this post I want to show a brief introduction to Nix, the language and package manager, and how it can help you to achieve a fully reproducible development environment.
+In this post I want to show a very brief introduction to Nix, the language and package manager, and how it can help you to achieve a fully reproducible development environment.

 ## What can Nix do for me?